dutes/ci_portfolio_one/README.md

 - Tinyjpg
   - [Tinyjpg](https://tinyjpg.com/) used to compress image assets of the web site.
 - Font Awesome
-  - [FontAwesome](https://fontawesome.com/)used for the social media icons.
+  - [FontAwesome](https://fontawesome.com/) used for the social media icons.
 - Favicon
   - [Favicon](https://favicon.io/favicon-converter/) used to generate the favicons for the site.
 - Google Fonts
   - [Google Fonts](https://fonts.google.com/) Used for the fonts on the site.
 - Excel to Markdown
   - [Excel to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/)- Used for tables in testing section

 ## Credits and Thanks

 Credit for the images on the seasonal recipes page: